 States that have passed stand your ground laws include:

-Note: Some states have adopted stand your ground-like doctrines through judicial interpretation of their self-defense laws -- but they're not included on this list.
+Note: Some states have adopted similar doctrines through judicial interpretation of their self-defense laws -- but they're not included on this list.

 States That Impose a Duty to Retreat